joaopxf30/classificador-de-filmes-e-series/README.md

 ___
 ## External API

 The audiovisual content comes indeed from the OMDb API.
 The interaction with OMDb happens actually in the back-end of the project.
 Whenever a POST request is done for an Audiovisual entity, the server performs a GET request to the OMDb API to retrieve the data.
-The server (back-end) sends here at most 3 parameters:
+The client (back-end) sends here at most 3 parameters:
 + Required:
   + `apikey` -> `972b4e0f` (retrieved after a register)
   + `i` -> IMDb Id (first option)